abdur-rahman54/Docker/ai_model_docker/README.md

     docker run --rm --it iris-classification:latest
     ```

+## Contributing

+Contributions are welcome!
+If you have alternative solutions, improvements, or additional resources, please feel free to submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

+	1. Fork the repository
+	2. Create your feature branch (git checkout -b feature/AmazingFeature)
+	3. Commit your changes (git commit -m 'Add some AmazingFeature')
+	4. Push to the branch (git push origin feature/AmazingFeature)
+	5. Open a pull request

 ## Usage

 Currently its a offline Docker implementation.
 You can only use it on your local machine.